Updated January 2019

 - Canopy: Both strollers have flip-out visors attached to the sun canopy for extra coverage; the canopies are comparable.

 - Infants: Both can handle infants 0-6 months with the purchase of a bassinet; the Minu has a “From Birth” kit for $129, the Yoyo+ has the Newborn Pack for $225.
-The Yoyo+ is adaptable with the “euro seats”; car seat adapters for the Minu are coming in the fall of 2018 for the same list of seats.
+Both offer car seat adapters for Euro seats.

 Getting Around at the Airport